 The chili is rather simple in a very honest way, which I like.
 Served over a bed of rice, and topped with a small spoonful of sour cream and a sprinkling of cheddar cheese, the President’s chili is perfect for having company over including lively conversations.

-President Obama's Chili Recipe - A simple yet hearty meal, this chili recipe is made with onions, garlic, green bell pepper, ground beef, kidney beans, and some common spices.
-Served over rice, this is the perfect comfort food meal the whole family will love.
+President Obama's Chili Recipe - A simple yet hearty meal made to be a comfort food meal the whole family will love.

 - 1 Tbsp olive oil